fizyr/keras-retinanet/README.md

 </p>

 ### Projects using keras-retinanet
+* [Anno-Mage](https://virajmavani.github.io/saiat/).
+A tool that helps you annotate images, using input from the keras-retinanet COCO model as suggestions.
 * [Telenav.AI](https://github.com/Telenav/Telenav.AI/tree/master/retinanet).
 For the detection of traffic signs using keras-retinanet.
 * [Towards Deep Placental Histology Phenotyping](https://github.com/Nellaker-group/TowardsDeepPhenotyping).
 This research project uses keras-retinanet for analysing the placenta at a cellular level.
 * [4k video example](https://www.youtube.com/watch?v=KYueHEMGRos).
 This demo shows the use of keras-retinanet on a 4k input video.